 “Do you have children, Aedan?”

-“No, I’m the one who should be sorry,” she said, standing and gathering her things, “I’ve kept you long enough.
+“No, I’m the one who should be sorry,” she offered, standing and gathering her things, “I’ve kept you long enough.
 You must be feeling just about burned out, what with summer break approaching—no, no, don’t get up.”
 She extended her hand.
 “Have a great night, Aedan.
 It was a pleasure meeting you at last.”

 “And me you,” he said, grasping her hand and shaking it, feeling a pleasant thrill at its softness.
 “And for what it’s worth, there’s no burnout here.
 In fact, I have a very strong feeling that my best teaching is just ahead of me.”